 The Board has incorporated the March 17, 2000 and June 8, 2000 federal actions into the present update docket.
 The Board has incorporated the federal revisions into Section 738.118 without significant deviation from the federal text.
-The single minor deviation from the federal text is listed in the table that begins at page 12 of this opinion.
+The single minor deviation from the federal text is listed in the table that begins at page 14 of this opinion.
 The Board directs attention to the federal notice of final actions in the March 17, 2000 and June 8, 2000 issues of the Federal Register for further details of the federal decision to withdraw the hazardous waste listings for organobromine production wastes.

-The Board requests public comment on our incorporation of the March 17, 2000 withdrawal of and June 8, 2000 correction of the restrictions on injection of the former USEPA hazardous waste numbers K140 and U408.
+The Board requested public comment on incorporation of the March 17, 2000 withdrawal of and June 8, 2000 correction of the restrictions on injection of the former USEPA hazardous waste numbers K140 and U408.
+We received no comments on the substantive aspects of the proposal.
+For this reason, the Board has adopted the amendments as proposed without substantive revision.